PixarV/terraform-provider-r4/website/docs/r/ami.html.markdown

 * `snapshot_id` - (Optional) The ID of an EBS snapshot that will be used to initialize the created EBS volumes.
 If set, the `volume_size` attribute must be at least as large as the referenced snapshot.
-* `throughput` - The throughput that the volume supports, in MiB/s.
 * `volume_size` - (Required unless `snapshot_id` is set) The size of created volumes in GiB.
   If `snapshot_id` is set and `volume_size` is omitted then the volume will have the same size as the selected snapshot.